₿itcoinIQ₿itcoinIQ

 • Google Trends (10%)

-The key insight from market psychology: the crowd is often wrong at extremes.
-When everyone is fearful, opportunities emerge.
-When everyone is greedy, risk increases.
+The key observation from market psychology: the crowd has historically been wrong at extremes.
+When consensus is fearful, cycle bottoms have tended to form.
+When consensus is greedy, cycle tops have tended to follow.

 Famous Contrarian Quotes: